Amira ©Tobias Friedrich

 • Visa & Mastercard

-From November to April, the tours take place around Raja Ampat.
-From May onwards, tours are offered in Komodo, Flores, Alor and Wetar.
-The transfer trips between the diving areas go through the Banda Sea.
+From November to April, tours take place around Raja Ampat.
+Starting in May, tours are offered in Komodo, Flores, Alor, and Wetar.
+The crossings between the dive areas go through the Banda Sea.

 • Dives

-Up to 4 dives are offered per day - 3 during the day and 1 night dive - which are carried out from the 4 zodiacs and accompanied by up to 6 dive guides.
+We offer up to 4 dives per day – 3 during the day and 1 night dive.
+These are done from the 4 Zodiacs and are accompanied by up to 6 dive guides.

 • Nitrox

-Nitrox is available to divers with the appropriate certification for an additional charge.
-Furthermore, if you do not yet have a Nitrox certificate, you can complete a course directly on the ship.
+Nitrox is available for divers with the right certification at an extra cost.
+Plus, if you don't have a Nitrox certification yet, you can take a course right on the boat.

 • Rebreather

-Diving with a rebreather is also possible on the Amira, but would have to be registered in advance in order to organize everything necessary.
+Diving with a rebreather is also possible on the Amira, but you'll need to let us know in advance so we can arrange everything.

 • Raja Ampat